 If you want to add attribute filters to WooCommerce, then there are 6 professional-looking filter styles to choose from:

-• Color swatches - Finally, you can display color attributes as square blocks of color - either with or without labels.
-Customers click on all the color attributes that they wish to see results for.
+Color swatches - Finally, you can display color attributes as square blocks of color - either with or without labels.
+Customers filter by all the color attributes that they wish to see results for.

 The filters are also 100% mobile friendly, so customers can easily filter by attribute from any device!